Decriminalize

 it includes the right to be a public nuisance street hooker, it will fail

-the State of California does since it can enforce prostitution laws even if the
+what the State of California does since it can enforce prostitution laws even

 There are a lot of good points in the initiative - if it was limited to private